You see, that Obama is on his way to Fort Campbell, Kentucky.

 Yeah.

-There was a you know where I read about that?
+You know where I read about that?

-page six in a story about whether or not her boyfriend will follow her to New York.
+Page six in a story about whether or not her boyfriend will follow her to New York.

 Who?

-Matt Wower.
+Matt Wauer.

 It's Meredith Vieira that's leaving.

-Anyway, it was Aaron Burnett talking to Ichabod Crane, Austin Goolsby about the jobs numbers.
+Anyway, it was Aaron Burnett talking to Ichabod Crane, Austin Goolsby, about the jobs numbers.

-She said, What was your first reaction?
+She said, what was your first reaction?

 Were you surprised?